Writing a Use of Social Media Policy

 Defining how social media can be used at work

-This training course helps employers write robust policies for the use of workplace social media.
+Writing a use of social media policy.
+This training course helps employers write robust policies for the use of social media at work.

 All organisations need a robust “use of social media” policy for employees to follow.
 It is imperative that staff have clarity on what they can and cannot, post to social media.
 The organisation’s social media rules work in conjunction with the staff handbook and may in some cases be incorporated into it.